g-orgo/bot-messagecatcher/README.md

 ### D.R.Y

 You know "Don't repeat yourself" programming ideology?
-Here i'll explain something a bit different but with the same fundament.
+I'll explain to you something different but with the same fundament.
 Whatever your using [chat](https://github.com/tmijs/docs/blob/gh-pages/_posts/v1.4.2/2019-03-03-Events.md#chat) or [message](https://github.com/tmijs/docs/blob/gh-pages/_posts/v1.4.2/2019-03-03-Events.md#message) event __YOU NEED TO USE__ this line at the beggining of it scope:

 ```js
 	if (self) return